MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/powershell-style-guide.md

 ## Formatting cmdlet reference articles

 Cmdlet reference articles have a specific structure.
-This structure is defined by [PlatyPS][].
+This structure is defined by [PlatyPS][07].
 PlatyPS generates the cmdlet help for PowerShell modules in Markdown.
 After editing the Markdown files, PlatyPS is used create the MAML help files used by the `Get-Help` cmdlet.

 PlatyPS has a schema that expects a specific structure for cmdlet reference.
-The [PlatyPS schema document][] describes this structure.
+The PlatyPS [schema document][08] describes this structure.
 Schema violations cause build errors that must be fixed before we can accept your contribution.

 - Don't remove any of the ATX header structures.
 PlatyPS expects a specific set of headers in a